OlhaDorofiychuk/OlhaDorofiychuk/README.md

 PERSONAL BIO

 👋 Hi, I’m Olha Dorofiychuk

 Grew up in Ukraine, relocated to UK in 2013.
 Currently live in London.

 - 🗣 Fluent in: Ukrainian, English, Russian.
-- 🏘️ Former office administator at real estate agency.
+- 🏘️ Former office administator/property manager at real estate agency.
 - 👀 I’m interested in JavaScript, HTML, CSS and React
-- 🌱 I’m currently learning Agile.
+- 🌱 I’m currently learning Agile and Hugo.

 📫 How to reach me:
 - [GitHub](https://github.com/OlhaDorofiychuk)